Bar-tailed trogon

 The bar-tailed trogon (Apaloderma vittatum) is a species of bird in the family Trogonidae.
-It is a resident bird to central Africa that eats primarily insects and fruits.
+It is a resident bird to central Africa that eats primarily insects and fruit.

 Description

 The bar-tailed trogon averages about 28 cm long.
 The bill and feet are yellow, and the tail, long and broad as usual for trogons, has the underside narrowly barred with black and white.
 The male's head is blue-black with bronze iridescence.
 Below the eye are two yellow or orange patches of bare skin; above the eye is a yellow or grey patch.
 The upper breast is iridescent from violet to blue-green; the rest of the underparts are red.
 The back is green and the upper surface of the tail is blue-black or purple-black.
 The female's head is brown with less ornamental bare skin and its throat and breast are light cinnamon; otherwise it resembles the male.
 The immature is similar to the female, but has a white belly and pale spots on the wings formed by the tips of the wing coverts and inner secondaries.

 The vocalisations are described as a yelping crescendo, "yaow, yow, yow, yow… or wuk-wuk-wuk-wuk…."
 The female gives "a whining chee-uu".